 The estimated rate for divorce in Virginia State is 3.9% per 1,000 of the total existing population which is not moderate, but is close to the median point.
-At less than $100, the fee cost for filing a divorce in Virginia is one of the lowest in the United States.
+At less than $100 (usually around $85, but varies from county to county), the fee cost for filing a divorce in Virginia is one of the lowest in the United States.
 This excludes any professional services you may require.

 You or your spouse must live in VA for six months prior to filing for divorce in Virginia.
 There are both no-fault and fault divorce grounds.
 To get a no-fault divorce you will either need to have lived separately for six or twelve months depending on factors such as children and formal agreements.
 All these grounds must be supported in front of the judge and a proof must be provided.